iLoveTux/unitils/README.rst

 How does it work?
 -----------------

-Each command we target, we create a Python iterator which yields the output and send it to stdout.
+Each command we target, we create a Python generator which yields the output and send it to stdout.
 So we in effect have native, memory efficient access to many common utilities directly from within Python.
+We then wrap a command line interface around this generator tp provide our users with a convenient cross-platform utility.

 ----------------
 How do I get it?